 Debit Credit

-1. Issued share capital for cash.
-Cash Share Capital
+1. Issued common stock for cash.
+Cash Common stock

 2. Purchased equipment on credit.

-3. Paid for a one-year insurance policy.
+Paid for a one-year insurance policy.

 Billed a customer for repairs completed today.

 5. Paid this month's rent.

 Collected the amount billed in transaction 4 above.

 Collected cash for repairs completed today.

 8. Paid for the equipment purchased in transaction 2 above.

 9. Signed a union contract.

 10. Collected cash for repairs to be made for customers next month.

 11. Transferred this month's portion of prepaid insurance that was

 used to Insurance Expense.